-Hotels in the Gothic Quarter and along the Rambla no longer lag in luxury behind the newer lodgings in the Eixample or west along the Diagonal, with waterfront monoliths such as the W Barcelona and the Eurostars Grand Marina leading the way.
-Many Eixample hotels are set in restored and streamlined late 19th- or early 20th-century town houses and offer midtown excitement and easy access to all of Barcelona.
-The Claris, the Majestic Hotel & Spa, the Condes de Barcelona, the Hotel Neri, and the Colón probably best combine style and luxury with a sense of where you are, while sybaritic modern palaces such as the Hotel Omm, the Mandarin Oriental, and the W Hotel offer design excitement and state-of-the-art technology and comfort.
-The Hotel Omm, in the Eixample, caused a sensation with its Zen-inspired design and culinary excellence.
+Hotels in the Barri Gòtic and along La Rambla now compete for seasoned travelers with the newer lodgings in the Eixample or west along Diagonal; waterfront monoliths like the W Barcelona and the Eurostars Grand Marina, removed from the bustle of midtown, set the standard for upscale hospitality.
+Many Eixample hotels occupy restored late 19th- or early 20th-century town houses.
+The Claris, the Majestic Hotel & Spa, the Condes de Barcelona, the Hotel Neri, and the Colón mix style and luxury with a sense of place.

-Smaller hotels in the Ciutat Vella, such as the Sant Agustí, Hotel Market, or Hotel Chic & Basic Born are less than half as expensive and more a part of city life, though they tend to be noisier and less luxurious.
-Overlooking Barcelona is the Gran Hotel la Florida for those who want to be up and out of the fray.
+Small hotels in the Ciutat Vella, such as the Sant Agustí, Hotel Market, or Hotel Chic & Basic Born are less than half as expensive and more a part of city life.
+Overlooking Barcelona is the Gran Hotel la Florida for those who want to be out of the fray.